trevorcousins/PSMCplus/README.md

 -rho_fixed
 Do not infer rho as part of the EM algorithm.

 By default rho is updated as part of the EM algorithm.
-This has been shown not to be particualrly accurate (ref Dutheil), but historically has been standard practise.
+This has been shown not to be particularly accurate, but historically has been standard practise.
 If you do not want to update rho, you can add the flag -rho_fixed which will force rho to remain at its starting value.
 Usage:
 `python /home/<user>/PSMCplus/PSMCplus.py -in <infiles> -D <D> -b <b> -its <its> -o <outprefix> -rho_fixed | tee <logfile>`

 -b